 You have a great story to tell or important information to share and wish to write a book.
 However, your demanding schedule leaves little time to put pen to paper.
-In addition, you have never written a 200-300 page book and might not be fluent with all the rules of writing and storytelling.
+In addition, you have never written a 200-300 page book and might not be completely fluent with all the rules of writing and storytelling.
 This is the moment when most people reach out to me because they realize the process would be so much easier if they could work with a ghostwriter.

 A ghostwriter is a professional writer who specializes in helping her clients bring their stories to life.
-She writes the book and you own the rights—you’re the author.
+She will write your book but you’ll own the rights, because you’re the author.
 Although you’ll need to be involved, she will do 90% of the work and will help see your project through to completion in a timely manner.

 Over the last twenty years, I’ve had the pleasure of partnering with many different clients on over three dozen memoirs, novels, and business books.
 While each relationship was unique, I’ve picked out some common steps you can expect to take if you decide to work with a ghostwriter.